- Building awareness about the benefits of organ donation and transplantation

 For instance, Buddhists believe that once a person dies, they will have a second life only if that person has done good things and dies with the body intact — every part in place.
 Another common belief in the Chinese culture is that death only becomes final once the person stops breathing and the heart stops beating.
 So, ventilation, life supports and brain death are not easily accepted.

-Blacks make up 28.7% of the total candidates who are now waiting for transplants, yet they made up just 12.5% of organ donors in 2019.
+Black people make up 28.7% of the total candidates who are now waiting for transplants, yet they made up just 12.5% of organ donors in 2019.

 Black and Hispanic communities often report that they don’t trust certain medical authorities and therefore don’t want to register as organ donors.
 This fact becomes more pointed when looking at the numbers.
-For instance, Blacks make up 28.7% of the total candidates who are now waiting for transplants, yet they made up just 12.5% of organ donors in 2019.
+For instance, Black people make up 28.7% of the total candidates who are now waiting for transplants, yet they made up just 12.5% of organ donors in 2019.

 Communication can change views about donation